Skip to main content

 Six Lakes Trail to Doris Lake off Cascade Lakes Highway

-Ditch the crowds at the popular hiking trails and head to Six Lakes Trail which offers access to six different lakes.
+Ditch the crowds at the popular hiking trails and head to the Six Lakes Trail, which offers access to six different lakes.
 Just past Elk Lake Resort, the trail to Doris Lake makes a nice day hike at less than six miles round trip.
 The trail also passes by Blow Lake one mile in and offers great views of Broken Top, South Sister and Mount Bachelor.

 Driving time: 45 minutes